kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

         - [PyTorch](https://pytorch.org/)
         - [PyTorch Lightning](https://www.pytorchlightning.ai/) is built on top of ordinary (vanilla) PyTorch.
 The purpose of Lightning is to provide a research framework that allows for fast experimentation and scalability, which it achieves via an OOP approach that removes boilerplate and hardware-reference code.
         - [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) is a GPU/TPU-accelerated version of NumPy.
 It vectorises a Python function and handle all the derivative calculations on said functions.
 It has a JIT (Just-In-Time) component that takes your code and optimizes it for the XLA compiler, resulting in significant performance improvements over TensorFlow and PyTorch. | [Tutorials&Notes](https://github.com/kyaiooiayk/JAX-Notes)
+- Model versioning.
+Available tools:
+    - [Hydra](https://hydra.cc/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/VCS/Hydra) is a framework to configure complex applications.
+Effectively, it is used to read in configuration files.
 - Model training:
     - On premesis
     - On the cloud which means using cluster machines on the cloud. **Bare-metal** cloud is a public cloud service where the customer rents dedicated hardware resources from a remote service provider, without (hence bare) any installed operating systems or virtualization infrastructure.
 You have three options: